glottospace/glottospace/cran-comments.md

 # ERRORS and WARNINGS

-When running check_rhub(), there were no ERRORS or WARNINGS.
+When running check_rhub(), there were no ERRORS or WARNINGS on Windows Server (64 bit), but a PREPERROR on Linux.

 # NOTES